fanpu/website/_posts/2023-06-16-cmu-steam-tunnels.markdown

 And that's it for the tour!

-# Acknowledgements
+# Acknowledgments
-I would like to thank [SLICE](https://www.cmu.edu/student-affairs/slice/) for organizing this trip, and my friend [Justin Sun](https://www.linkedin.com/in/justin-sun-92b691169/) who also went on this little adventure with me for proofreading this post.
+I would like to thank [SLICE](https://www.cmu.edu/student-affairs/slice/) for organizing this trip, my friend [Justin Sun](https://www.linkedin.com/in/justin-sun-92b691169/) who also went on this little adventure with me for proofreading this post, and [Joey Li](https://www.linkedin.com/in/joseph-x-li/) for pointing out a mistake in the post, where I previously erroneously claimed that WRCT 88.3FM was also broadcast from Hammerschlag tower.